surveysolutions/docs/content/interviewer/special/cati/index.md

 -----------------------------------------

 This approach is most suitable for the interviewers working at a location with poor/slow/not-reliable internet connectivity.
 It is recommended that these generic instructions are reviewed and customized by survey administrators for each particular survey.
+The article is oriented on the agencies already having experience in using Survey Solutions for face-to-face (CAPI) surveys and in need to re-orient their operations for the telephone surveys.

 ### Requirements